 If you look at your mission as wanting to do the most you can for the neighborhoods and communities you’re serving, then your lane widens a lot so that the wastewater utility can be looking at trash clean-up.
-We’re look for as many opportunities as we can do to widen our lane while still staying within it.
+We’re looking for as many opportunities as we can to widen our lane while still staying within it.

 How did CCMUA finance these programs?